Bluebirds in the Snow

 (Brazoria, TX)

-For years I tried to attract purple martins.
-I've had four different styles of martin houses which, over the years, were relocated to different locations on my property.
+I've had four different styles of Martin houses which, over the years, were relocated to different locations on my property.

-Bluebirds aren't so picky.
-I gave up on martins about ten years ago and Eastern Bluebirds made good use of the tall, vacant houses.
+Eastern Bluebirds made good use of the tall, vacant houses.

 I once had three bluebird boxes mounted on fence posts, but snakes and fire ants made rearing young impossible.

-Recently I relocated the backyard birdbath for photographic convenience.
 During those often long waits for a photo-op, I like sitting in the shade on the back porch.

 The day after the relocation, I took my position behind the tripod and prepared for a long sit.

 Just minutes later, a bunch of small birds came to the birdbath.
-My first thought was, 'I've never seen birds like these before' and I couldn't identify them.
+My first thought was, "I've never seen birds like these before" and I couldn't identify them.

 Click here to post comments